Pigeon Magazine

 Building a Brand and Content Community

-Pigeon Magazine is a true passion project that I’ve created, developed, and turned into a small annual publication focused on a premium printed experience.
-I made this project for myself as a way to document the shared stories among friends, fellow artists, and other crafters that have inspired me with their drive and ambitions.
-The majority of the individuals and groups that are featured are true artists.
-Their the type of people that create what they love, bring community in with it, and do it all despite the hardships of pursuing something they love to do.
+Pigeon Magazine is a true passion project that I’ve created, developed, and turned into a small annual publication focused on a premium printed experience coupled with little things like special fold-outs, stickers, and take-home prints that help bring some of the stories more to life.
+I made this project with the artist in mind, and for myself, as a way to document the shared stories among friends, fellow artists, and other crafters that have inspired me with their drive and ambitions.

-This project is a form of protest against all of the establishments and organizations that only accept payments as a way to submit work for publication.
+Pigeon Magazine is a form of protest against all of the award ceremonies and publications that only accept payment as a way to submit work.
 It’s for all the creators that have worked their asses off and submitted to contests, competitions, festivals, publications, galleries, you name it and have had to pay them in order to give their work a shot.
 It costs money to create, it costs money to promote your work, and it costs money to display it.
 This project says “FUCK THAT!”
-We pick a city, focus on that city for that issue and the artists located there or those that have stories to share about that city.
+We pick a city, focus on that city for that issue and the artists located there.
 That’s it!
 Free promo for those that are accepted and willing to share their work and story.

 There is some curation happening, the work must be of quality, comprehendible, and readable.
 “Quality” means that the work is not a one off or one time thing and it must be tangible, printed, or available in some form other than digital only.
 Also, there are submission instructions that must be followed at a minimum.